 It will involve a trip to your local Czech Republic embassy and cannot be applied for from within the Czech Republic.
 Make an appointment with your local embassy and request an appointment for the zivno visa.

-They will interview you about your business plan, your intentions in the Czech Republic, and how much you’re aware of the tax, health, and social security system in Croatia.
+They will interview you about your business plan, your intentions in the Czech Republic, and your knowledge of Croatia’s tax, health, and social security systems.

 Many people opt for a local agency to help them out with obtaining this visa as you will need secured accommodation in the Czech Republic which is difficult to obtain from home.

-You will also need to obtain a criminal background check as well as passport, passport photos, proof of at least 124 500 CZK in your bank account.
+You will also need to obtain a criminal background check, a passport, passport photos, and proof of at least 124 500 CZK in your bank account.

 Getting help with the application for this visa is recommended.